Bylaws

 It shall be the duty of the Directors to:

-1. Perform any and all duties imposed on them collectively or individually by law or by these Bylaws;
+1. Perform any and all duties imposed on them collectively or individually by law or by these Bylaws and Administrative Policy;

-2. Appoint and remove, employ and discharge, and, except as otherwise provided in these Bylaws prescribe the duties and fix the compensation, if any, of all Officers, agents and employees of the Academy;
+2. Appoint and remove, employ and discharge, and, except as otherwise provided in these Bylaws prescribe the duties and fix the compensation, if any, of all Officers, agents and contractors of the Academy;

-3. Supervise all Officers, agents and employees of the Academy to assure that their duties are performed properly;
+3. Supervise all Officers, agents, contractors, and employees of the Academy to assure that their duties are performed according to all Bylaws and Administrative Policy;

-4. Meet at such times and places as required by these Bylaws; and
+4. Meet at such times and places as required and permitted by these Bylaws; and

-5. Register their addresses, residential and/or email, with the Secretary of the Academy and/or the management company employed by the Academy.
-Notices of meetings mailed or emailed to them at such addresses shall be valid notices thereof.
+5. Register their addresses, residential and/or email, with the Secretary of the Academy and/or the staff contracted by the Academy.
+Notices of meetings emailed to them at such addresses shall be valid notices thereof.

 Without prejudice to the powers confirmed by statute, by the Articles of Incorporation, and by these Bylaws, the Directors of the Academy shall be responsible for the setting of policies concerning the property, business and affairs of the Academy.
 It is expressly declared that only the Board of Directors shall have the following powers and these powers shall not be delegated:

-1. To appoint or remove pursuant to the affirmative vote of a two-thirds (2/3) majority of its entire membership of Directors, an Executive Director pursuant to Article XI, to fix and alter the amount of his compensation, and to prescribe his tenure in office;
+1. To appoint or remove pursuant to the affirmative vote of a two-thirds (2/3) majority of its entire membership of Directors, an Executive Director or Chief Physician Associate Officer (CPAO) pursuant to Article XI, to fix and alter the amount of their compensation, and to prescribe their tenure in office;

 2. To alter these Bylaws (except by a vote of members as provided elsewhere in these Bylaws)